mmshahria/GlassboardTech-API-Reference/Subscriptions/PATCH Partially Update a subscription.md

 <strong>transactionId<strong> `string`

-Unique transaction identifier generated from the electronic transfer of fund.
+Unique transaction identifier generated from the electronic transfer of fund for this subscription.

 <strong>transactionIds<strong> `[string]`

-JSON object descriptor that encloses array list of transaction's unique identifier if the subscription consists of disparate subscriber.
-Each _array_ index consists of a unique identifier of a subscriber.
+JSON object descriptor that encloses an array list of transaction's unique identifiers if the subscription consists of disparate subscribers.
+Each _array_ index consists of a disparate transaction identifier.

 <strong>bankTransactionIds<strong> `[string]`

-JSON object descriptor that encloses array list of bank transaction's unique identifiers if the subscription consists of disparate subscriber.
-Each _array_ index consists of a unique identifier of a subscriber.
+JSON object descriptor that encloses an array list of bank transaction's unique identifiers if the subscription consists of disparate subscribers.
+Each _array_ index consists of a disparate bank transaction identifier.

 <strong>reverseTransactionId<strong> `string`

-Unique reverse transaction identifier.
+Unique reverse transaction identifier for this subscription.

 <strong>distributionTransactionIds<strong> `[string]`

-JSON object descriptor that encloses array list of distribution transaction's unique identifiers if the subscription consists of disparate subscriber.
-Each _array_ index consists of a unique identifier of a subscriber.
+JSON object descriptor that encloses an array list of distribution transaction's unique identifiers if the subscription consists of disparate subscribers.
+Each _array_ index consists of a distributed transaction identifier.

 <strong>isDocsSigned<strong> `boolean`